hailey-jones0421/C1Survey/README.md

 As the last part of this assigment, I performed a chi-squared test to determine if there is a  statistically significant relationship between the item an individual would bring on a deserted island and if they like dogs.
-There were five kinds of items an individual could have identified that they would bring on an island: An item for escaping the island
-("Escape"), Something to maintain hydration ("Hydration", some form of connection ("Connection"), a religious text ("Religious"), or tools for survival ("Survival tools").
+There were five kinds of items an individual could have identified that they would bring on an island: an means by which to escape the island ("Escape"), something to maintain hydration ("Hydration", some form of connection ("Connection"), a religious text ("Religious"), or tools for survival ("Survival tools").
 For this chi-squared model, there were 4 degrees of freedom.
 The p-value is 0.644 and, therefore, not less than 0.05.
 I failed to reject the null hypothesis.
 There was not a statistically